Agenda 2030 PhD courses

 The Agenda 2030 Graduate School provides interdisciplinary PhD courses based on the societal challenges related to the Sustainable Development Goals.

-The courses are free of charge and open for all PhD students at Lund University.
+The courses are open to all PhD students at Lund University and free of charge.
 Admission priority will be given to the PhD students within the Agenda 2030 graduate school.
 There is a possibility for PhD students from other universities and master students to participate in courses - please contact the course coordinator of the specific course for further information.
 Below you find information about currently offered courses, course registration and course coordinators.

 Justice, equality, and the 2030 Agenda